 The Doctor of Optometry (OD) program is designed for completion in four (4) years of full-time study.
-The requirements for the degree must be fulfilled within six (6) years from the date of matriculation to the program.
-Students who are unable to complete the program within the maximum time allotted may be subject to Administrative Withdrawal.
-Extensions of this time limit may be granted through petition to the Dean of the College of Optometry.
+Therequirements for the degree must be fulfilled within six (6) years from the date of matriculation to the program.
+Students who are unable to complete the program within the maximum time allotted may be referred to the Student Performance Committee which may result in the Administrative Withdrawal of the student.